ros2hp/grmgr/README.md

 The benefits from **_grmgr_** therefore may be quite significant.
 However, **_grmgr_** does not currently support any monitoring systems or dashboard technolgies so its useful is somewhat limited, although it does provide its own performance data.

-## grmgp Coding Examples.
+## Coding Examples using grmgr

-In the code snippet below we have the same scenario as in the previous example but this time it incorporates  **_grmgr_** to throttle the number of concurrent goroutines of processsDP to the limit specified in New configuration.
+In the code snippet below we have the same scenario from the previous example but this time written using **_grmgr_** to throttle the number of concurrent goroutines.
+Note how we don't have to create a channel or a counter.
+The throttle has subsumed this functionality.

 ```